Safe Cold Medicine for Seniors: 5 Insider Tips

 More importantly, exposing the body to additional medications – even nonprescription ones – can increase the risk of side effects and interactions.

-In addition, because people usually buy more than one OTC product to relieve different symptoms, there is an increased risk of taking too much of a single ingredient when it is contained in different products.
+In addition, because people usually buy more than one OTC product to relieve different symptoms, there is an increased risk of taking too much of a single ingredient when it is contained in various products.

 A notable concern is the risk of ingesting too much acetaminophen (a pain and fever reducer) that is commonly included in many OTC products.
 Too much acetaminophen increases the risk of liver damage.